Magic Metaprograms: Are you ‘away from’ or ‘towards’?

-Is your map of the world (see my blog “I finally get getting there”) a generally positive one, or typically erring on the side of negativity?
+For example: is your ‘map of the world’ (see my blog “I finally get getting there”) a generally positive one, or typically erring on the side of negativity?

 Another key set of filters is based on our ‘Metaprograms’.
 I think one way to think of these are as ‘life attitudes’.
 They are the way you tend to process information and experiences.
 Metaprograms are often what is being tested in psychometric tests such as the Myers-Briggs test.

 I’ll look at just one example of a metaprogram today, but I’ll probably write about others in future blogs.
 The subject of todays blog is about whether you are a ‘towards’ or ‘away from’ person.

 A person who has a ‘towards’ paradigm, will tend to be focused on goals to be achieved, or positive outcomes to be fulfilled.
 They may look forward to events in the future, and be looking to make improvements.

 If you are a towards person, you are looking at what you can gain from a situation, a relationship or a new experience, for example.
 A ‘toward’ person is great to have around if you want to get things done quickly, or if you have a major goal to complete.
 Sometimes a towards person can get into trouble by not thinking things through properly and taking too many risks.